 Owners or operators of hazardous substance USTs and other pollutant USTs are required to perform a Closure Investigation.
-The Closure Report must address the particular regulated substance stored in the storage tank system.
+The Closure Report must address the regulated substance stored in the storage tank system.
 Sampling methodology must be submitted to the District or contracted County program for approval 30 days before the storage system closure.
 If the sampling methodology proposed by the Owner or Operator will accurately detect any discharges that may have occurred, the District or contracted County program will notify the owner or operator of the approval within 14 days of receipt of the sampling methodology.
-Closure Investigation may be conducted in accordance with existing Department-approved closure evaluation protocols and related corrective action protocols approved under other Department programs [e.g., Heavy Fuel Oil Discharge Response Actions (FDEP April 2007)].
+Closure Investigation may be conducted in accordance with existing Department-approved closure evaluation protocols and related corrective action protocols approved under other Department programs such as Chapters 62-777, and 62-780, F.A.C. [e.g., Heavy Fuel Oil Discharge Response Actions (FDEP May 2016)].